-We obtained an understanding of the legal and regulatory frameworks within which the charitable company operates, focusing on those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the financial statements.
-The laws and regulations we considered in this context were the Companies Act 2006 and Charities Act 2011, together with the Charities SORP (FRS 102) 2019.
-We assessed the required compliance with these laws and regulations as part of our audit procedures on the related financial statement items.
+We also obtained an understanding of the legal and regulatory framework that the charity operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
+The key laws and regulations we considered in this context were the Companies Act, Charities Act and tax legislation.